-In addition, there is a fee of $30 per boat ('migration fee').
-This does not apply if a boat remains in its Port of Entry during its visit to the Islands.
+In addition, there is a fee of $30 per boat ('migration fee') for moving between ports.
+This does not apply to a 1 island visit.

-Service and reception on arrival $224 (this is a Harbour Master fee and based on your gross tonnage so around $13 per tonne).
+Service and reception on arrival: Approx. $224 (this is a Harbour Master fee and based on your gross tonnage so around $13 per tonne).

 GNP Enviromental inspection: $50/person on crew list.